lethanov/CustomObstacle/README.md

 - Make a new ScriptTable to display the ranking.
 - increase the sound when the player makes a best time on the CP.
 - add special sond if players make better time on the goal.
+- bug : rs is not took in consideration